Exaster/ISA-release/README.md

 3. Transfer the APK file to your Android device if it's not already there.

-4. On your Android device, open a file manager and find the APK file.
+4. On your Android device, open a file manager and find the APK file `ISA.apk`.

 5. Tap on the APK file to begin the installation.